 Please send comments and suggestions for new episodes to James Raia via email: [email protected].

 Every episode is also available on your preferred podcast platform.
-Several of the more prominent platforms are listed below.
+All episodes are also archived via the link: www.theweeklydriver.com/twd-podcast.

 Hosted by James Raia and Bruce Aldrich, The Weekly Driver Podcast dives deep into the highways and byways of the automotive world.
 Each week, we put you in the driver’s seat, exploring unique, unusual, and often untold stories from across the industry’s spectrum.